jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_04_data_warehouse_using_apache_spark.md

 > **NOTE** This script will take about 2-3 minutes to complete.
 >
-> If it seems as though the script hangs while creating linked services for the SQLPool01 dedicated SQL pool (there are 3), hit `Enter` on the keyboard.
+> If it seems as though the script hangs while creating linked services for the SQLPool01 dedicated SQL pool (there are 3), press **Enter**.
 This tends to refresh the PowerShell script and allows it to continue to the end.
 >
 > ### Potential errors that you can ignore
 >